HakuyaLabs/warudo-docs/docs/README.md

 Warudo is a comprehensive, feature-packed 3D VTubing software designed for both casual and professional users.
 It offers support for [a wide variety of motion capture systems](mocap/overview.md), so you can both stream at home or at a professional mocap studio.
 It also offers a wide range of features, including posing your character with 500+ idle animations, integration with livestreaming platforms, a node-based visual scripting system, and many more.

 Warudo is also extremely customizable.
-It provides a Mod SDK for importing any Unity-compatible 3D assets, and a C# scripting SDK for those inclined to develop custom features, making it versatile for both users and developers.
+It provkides a Mod SDK for importing any Unity-compatible 3D assets, and a C# scripting SDK for those inclined to develop custom features, making it versatile for both users and developers.

 Here are just a few cool examples from the Warudo community: